ggonnella/prost/docs/prost_plugins.md

  - `finalize(state)`: optional, if needed for closing/destroying/freeing
    the resources of the state; called once, after the batch computation

-## Rust plugins
+# Rust

-Plugins can be implemented in Rust using "pyo3".
+Plugins are implemented in Rust using the "pyo3" library.

 The constants must be defined as a class Constants.
 Use static lifetime, eg.: